automa-saga/automa/README.md

 ## Usage

 1. Add dependency using `go get -u "github.com/automa-saga/automa"`.
-2. Implement workflow steps (implements `automa.AtomicStep` interface) using the pattern as below:
+2. Implement workflow steps (that implement `automa.AtomicStep` interface) using the pattern as below:
 ```go

 // MyStep1 is an example AtomicStep that does not implement AtomicStep interface directly and uses the default